vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ### Search Multiple Corpora

-There are situations where searching multiple corpora simultaneously can be benefitcial.
+There are situations where searching multiple corpora simultaneously can be beneficial.
 To do this effectively, you need two things:

 1. **Proper Permissions:** Setting up an API Key that grants access to all corpora that you intend to search.